DjikstraCS/CTF-Write-Ups/README.md

 Combine it with [LightShot](https://app.prntscr.com/en/index.html) to get a super efficient documentation workflow.

 ### Install:
-1. Put the script in the root of the Obsidian file structure you want to make Git compatible.
+1. Put the script in the root of the Obsidian file structure you want to make GitHub compatible.
 	- It will convert all files in the current directory plus all subdirectories.
 2. Obsidian \[\[Wikilinks]] needs to be turned off.
 	- Obsidian Settings -> Files and links -> Use \[\[Wikilinks]] -> `OFF`